Tech-industry AI is getting dangerously homogenized, say Stanford experts

 “We not only have deep experts from philosophy, political science, and history departments, we also have a medical school, business school, and law school, and we also have experts in application areas that come to work on these critical technologies with us,” Li says.
 “And with all due respect to industry, they cannot have the law school and medical school on their campus.”
 (Li worked at Google as chief scientist for AI and machine learning 2017–2018.)

-One of the first products of CRFM’s work is a 200-page research paper on foundational models.
+One of the first products of CRFM’s work is a 200-page research paper on foundation models.
 The paper, which is being published today, was cowritten by more than 100 authors of different professional disciplines.
 It explores 26 aspects of foundation models, including the legal ramifications, environmental and economic impacts, and ethical issues.

-CRFM will also hold a (virtual) workshop later this month at which its members will discuss foundational models with visiting academics and people from the tech industry.
+CRFM will also hold a (virtual) workshop later this month at which its members will discuss foundation models with visiting academics and people from the tech industry.